cmsc240-f23/cmsc240-f23.github.io/guides/vscode-git.md

 > Before starting, you should have completed the [VScode Setup Guide with SSH](guides/vscode-ssh).
 This guide assume you have VScode and SSH capabilities installed, as well as the VSCode extension Remote Development Extension.

-1. Accept the github classroom assignment and follow the link to the repository.
-For example, if you are working on [Lab 1](/lab/1), after accepting the assignment, you'll have a new repository named `lab-1-username` where `username` is your github username.
-My github username is `adamaviv`, so you will see that in the screenshots below.
+1. Accept the GitHub classroom assignment and follow the link to the repository.
+For example, if you are working on Lab 1, after accepting the assignment, you'll have a new repository named `lab-1-username` where `username` is your GitHub username.

 2. Copy the repository link by clicking the `Code` label